-Broken Horses Discussion Questions
+READERS GUIDEBroken Horses Discussion Questions

 1. Carlile notes at the start of the book that her daughter Evangeline helped name it.
-What do you think of the title “Broken Horses”?
+What do you think of the title Broken Horses?
 Is it fitting?
 In what other ways does Carlile amplify the strength and meaning of “broken horses” beyond its literal interpretation?

-2. On page 5, Carlile says “For kids like me for whom every experience is set against a different visual and intense circumstance, it’s really easy to remember details of an early life.
+2. Carlile writes, “For kids like me for whom every experience is set against a different visual and intense circumstance, it’s really easy to remember details of an early life.
 I see this now as a priceless gift . . . but it isn’t one I’d give to my kids.”
 What do you think she means by “priceless gift” and why is it not one she wants her kids to have?
 How has this ability served her throughout her life so far?

 6. Carlile refers to her bandmates Tim and Phil Hanseroth as “her twins.”
 How has their relationship evolved over time?
 How has their friendship and closeness shaped her?

-9. Carlile includes song lyrics in between chapters or woven throughout the book.
+9. Carlile includes song lyrics in between chapters and woven throughout the book.
 Which of her songs resonates most with you?
 Does seeing the lyrics laid out in the book give you a greater appreciation of the artist, or a deeper understanding of the content that preceded it?

-12. At the 2016 protest of the Trump administration’s “Muslim ban” in Seattle, Carlile is supposed to sing on stage, but instead helps out with the equipment and learns an important lesson about her privilege.
+12. At the 2016 protest in Seattle of the Trump administration’s Muslim ban, Carlile was supposed to sing on stage, but instead helped out with the equipment and learned an important lesson about her privilege.
 She asks “Are there cables in your life that you might be able to untangle for someone?
-Are you waiting to sing but still learning to listen?” (page 301).
+Are you waiting to sing but still learning to listen?”
 Discuss.
 How do you answer those questions in your own life?